 The best way to travel around Ireland and Northern Ireland is to rent a car.
 But you can also buy one of those hop-on hop-off bus tickets that bring you to popular spots in the city.
 There is a Dublin hop-on hop-off bus and another one for Belfast.

-You should visit Ireland at least once in your life because of its unbelievable landscapes.
-In fact, it was even included in 20 of the most beautiful countries in the world in last 2017.
-It also has world-class accommodations, abundant medieval and prehistoric sites, and the world’s longest-defined coastal driving route, among others.
+It also has world-class accommodations, abundant medieval and prehistoric sites, and the world’s longest-defined coastal driving route.
 Here are some of the things to see and do in Northern Ireland and Ireland.

-Extra tip: Once you cross the border to Northern Ireland, you can then rent a car there, which you can take with you all the way to England where you can catch your flight home.
+Extra tip: Once you cross the border to Northern Ireland, you can then rent a car there, which you can take with you all the way to England, where you can catch your flight home.

 Things to see in Ireland